hmrc/self-assessment-accounts-api/resources/public/api/conf/1.0/docs/overview.md

 The Self Assessment Accounts API allows a developer to:

-* Retrieve a Self Assessment Balance
+* Retrieve the overall liability broken down into overdue, payable and pending amounts.
-* List Self Assessment Transactions
+* Retrieve a list of charges and payments for a given date range.
-* Retrieve a Self Assessment Transaction's Detail
+* Retrieve more detail about a specific transaction.
-* List Self Assessment Charges
+* Retrieve a list of charges made to an account for a given date range.
-* Retrieve a Self Assessment Charge's History
+* Retrieve the history of changes to an individual charge.
-* List Self Assessment Payments
+* Retrieve a list of payments for a given date range.
-* Retrieve a Self Assessment Payment's Allocation Details
+* Retrieve the allocation details of a specific payment against one or more liabilities.